ArindamDutta02082001/Smart-Banking/README.md

 # Testing ✅

 The project includes comprehensive unit tests and integration tests for each microservice.
-Additionally, you can use Postman to interact with the Smart Bank APIs and perform manual testing.
+Additionally, you can use Postman to interact with the Smart Pay APIs and perform manual testing.
 The project provides a Postman collection and environment file for easy import and configuration.

 ### Automated Testing